Firefly Counseling Services, P.C.

 Licensed Clinical Social Worker, Registered Play Therapy Supervisor

-Clinical Director/Chief Executive Officer, Firefly Counseling Services, P.C.
+Clinical Director/CEO, Firefly Counseling Services, P.C.

 Doctoral Candidate, University of Pennsylvania School of Social Work and Social Policy